SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Tree.md

 # Tree

 This component allows the user to select one or more items in a tree view.
-The selectable items can be based on any data feed.
+The selectable items can be based on any data.

 To configure the component: